 4. Genetic Basis of Canine Hip Dysplasia

 Canine hip dysplasia (CHD) is a common skeletal condition affecting many dog breeds, leading to arthritis and reduced quality of life.
-Multiple genes contribute to CHD, making it a complex genetic trait.
+But multiple genes contribute to CHD, making it a complex genetic trait.
 GWAS studies have identified several SNPs associated with increased risk of CHD, located near genes involved in skeletal development and inflammation.
-This knowledge is crucial for breeders aiming to reduce the incidence of CHD through selective breeding practices.
+This knowledge is crucial for breeders aiming to reduce the incidence of CHD through selective breeding practices Which is the point..

 5. Mapping Genes for Canine Behavior

 Mapping genes for canine behavior is particularly challenging due to the complex interplay of genetic and environmental factors.
-However, studies have successfully identified genes associated with specific behavioral traits such as trainability and aggression.
-For example, research on Border Collies has pinpointed genes related to herding behavior, providing insights into the genetic basis of complex behavioral traits.
+On the flip side, studies have successfully identified genes associated with specific behavioral traits such as trainability and aggression.
+Here's one way to look at it: research on Border Collies has pinpointed genes related to herding behavior, providing insights into the genetic basis of complex behavioral traits.

 Ethical Considerations